Group Training Organisations

 ACT Labour Hire Licensing Scheme

 WorkSafe ACT is responsible for administering the labour hire licensing scheme.
-For more information, please visit WorkSafe ACT website.
+For more information, please visit the WorkSafe ACT website.